 If you do develop gum disease, treatment will depend on the severity of the condition.
 In the early stages, you can often fight gum disease with a professional cleaning and improved oral hygiene habits at home.

 With more advanced cases, you may need scaling and root planing, which involves removing the plaque and tartar from below the gum line and smoothing the tooth roots to help the gums reattach to the teeth.
+For more information on how we treat gum disease, please visit Periodontal Disease Treatment.

 In severe cases, gum surgery may be necessary to remove diseased tissue and restore the health of the gums and other tissues that support the teeth.